gradientinstitute/fastfair/README.md

 We provide this code under the Apache 2.0 license.
 See the `LICENSE` file for more information.

+This code is prototype/research quality only, and has not been developed to the point where it can be used reliably in production.

 Copyright 2023 Gradient Institute